onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 - Numerical tests

 Numerical tests for NNPA are provided in `test/accelerators/NNPA/numerical`.
 Currently tests for MatMul2D, Gemm, LSTM, and GRU are provided and run by using following command.
-The test code is the same CPU, but configuration is done using `test/accelerators/NNPA/numerical/CMakeLists.txt`.
-In these tests, appropriate ATOL and RTOL are used to pass the tests.

 ```
 cmake --build . --config Release --target check-onnx-numerical-nnpa
 ```

+These tests uses the same test code with numerical tests for CPU (`test/modellib` and `test/numerial`), but uses different cmake file(`test/accelerator/NNPA/numerical/CMakeLists.txt`).
+- Gemm
+  Since `alpha` and `beta` should be one for Matmul of zDNN library, #ifdef directive `TEST_ALPHA_BETA_1` are added in `test/numerical/TestGemm.cpp` and set in the CMakeLists.txt (`test/accelerator/NNPA/numerical/CMakeLists.txt`)
+- LSTM
+  Since LSTM of zDNN library does not support peephole tensor, #ifdef directive `TEST_NONEP_ONLY` are added in `test/numerial/TestLSTM.cpp` and set in the CMakeLists.
+Currently bidirectinal LSTM is not supported in NNPA, so, it is disabled by using #ifdef directive `TEST_RNN_NO_BIDIR`.
+- GRU
+  Since GRU of zDNN library does not support LinearBeforeReset, #ifdef directive `TEST_GRU_L1` are added in `test/numerial/TestGRU.cpp` and set in the CMakeLists.
+Currently bidirectinal LSTM is not supported in NNPA, so, it is disabled by using #ifdef directive `TEST_RNN_NO_BIDIR`.